BrianMsane/PySpark-Practical/README.md

 ./$SCRIPTS_HOME/edit-hadoop-env.sh
 ```

 Also, We need to edit a couple of Hadoop file to add **configurations**.
-For each of the file listed below, open the file and then navigate to a section where you have
+For each of the file listed below, open the file and then navigate to a section where you have the configurations tags below

 ```xml
 <configurations>